kumuluz/kumuluzee-cors/README.md

 Configuration for each annotation can be provided through config framework.
 Configuration for annotations is provided in namespace ```kumuluzee.cors-filter.annotations.<annotation-name>```.
-Parameter keys are the same as in anotation, except in kebab-case.
+Parameter keys are the same as in annotation, except in kebab-case.

 Example of annotation configuration in config:
 ```yaml